 Understanding Sports Betting

 Now that you know the basics of using a sportsbook website, you need to understand the actual act of betting better.
-We’ll spend the next section explaining how to read and makes sense of odds, and where sportsbooks get these numbers in the first place.
+The next section explains how to read and makes sense of odds, and where sportsbooks get these numbers in the first place.

 Reading Different Types of Odds